rethomas67/Professional_Profile/README.md

 # Professional Profile

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## Description

-Currently, two official plugins are available:
 My Professional Proile is a project which uses React, GraphQL queries and mutations to fetch and modify data.
 Requests communicate with the Apollo Server.
-The deployment uses MongoDB Atlas and Heroku.
+The deployment uses MongoDB Atlas and Heroku

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Installation